rs/rest-layer/README.md

 ## Pagination

-Pagination is supported on collection URLs using `skip`, `page` and `limit` query-string parameters.
+Pagination is supported on collection URLs using `page` and `limit` query-string parameters.
 If you don't define a default pagination limit using `PaginationDefaultLimit` resource configuration parameter, the resource won't be paginated until you provide the `limit` query-string parameter.

 If your collections are large enough, failing to define a reasonable `PaginationDefaultLimit` parameter may quickly render your API unusable.

+## Skipping

+Skipping of resource items is defined through the `skip` query-string parameter.
+The `skip` value is a positive integer defining the number of items to skip when querying for items.

+To use a resource field with the `skip` parameter, the field must be defined on the resource.

+Skip the first 10 items of the result:

+    /posts?skip=10

+Return the first 2 items after skipping the first 10 of the result:

+    /posts?skip=10&limit=2

+The `skip` parameter can be used in conjunction with the `page` parameter.
+You may want them both when for instance, you show the first N elements of a list and then allow to paginate the remaining items:

+Show the first 2 elements:

+    /posts?limit=2

+Paginate the rest of the list:

+	/posts?skip=2&page=1&limit=10

 ## Authentication and Authorization